What You’re Really Avoiding When You Obsess over Food and Body

 Take a look at how honest you’re being with yourself.
 Take a look at where you might be acting in conflict with your true values and beliefs.

-Does this feel like the right direction for you?
-Not what society says is the “right” direction, or what you think would make your parents proud, but what’s really true for you.
+Not what society says is the “right” direction, or what you think would make your family proud, but what’s really true for you.